Kyrand/story-book/PLAN.md

 - Use ISO three code (e.g. FRA, GDR...) , colored language chips to indicate the language of the translated sentence.

+## Implement language dictionaries
+Download the best language dictionaries available:
+- Display an English translation on mouseover a foreign word.
+- Display a foreign word if mouseover an English word.
+- In sentence mode show translated words for all selected languages.